Training Program and Networking Activities

 The governance of the Training Program includes an Education and Training Committee which oversees the program’s governance structure, monitors, sets policies and provides advice on strategies to sustain the program.
 The NTP also includes review committees for the yearly SPRINT and Summer School competitions as well as a SPRINT Committee to provide guidance and support to the SPRINT mentors and trainees.
 An Education and Training Office is in place at the Research Institute of the McGill University Health Centre to provide the necessary support and resources for the NTP.
 Please click here to read a message from Dr. Christina Wolfson, the Director of the National Training Program and Ms. Anik Schoenfeldt, the Program Manager.

-endMS Summer School
+endMS Summer School - Apply Now!

 endMS Summer School is an annual one-week interactive education program that aims to enhance knowledge and skills in MS research among trainees.
 Each year, Summer School brings together close to 40 trainees from a variety of disciplines to learn about one central MS-related research theme and the focus alternates between basic one year and clinical and population health research the next.
 The program features lecture-based plenary sessions, facilitated workshops, and opportunities to interact with people affected by MS. Summer School involves an interdisciplinary agenda that strives to offer participants a more comprehensive understanding of MS.